gbaeke/quick-guides/service-account/README.md

 kubectl get sa sa-demo -o yaml

 # the YAML references a secret, check the secret (replace hash with actual value)
+# the secret contains 3 pieces of data: a certificate, a token and a namespace
 kubectl get secret sa-demo-token-<hash> -o yaml

 # retrieve the JWT token from the secret